Pop-up grocery store coming to Austin with a mix of local, hard-to-find products

 Founded by brand and marketing entrepreneur Emily Schildt, the shop at 408 W. Second St. will feature more than 100 brands whose products aren’t necessarily available in grocery stores yet.

-Schildt took the pop-up market off the road during the coronavirus shutdown, but now that retail businesses are reopening, she decided to pick up the tour with the Austin store, an Instagram-friendly space where shoppers can find more than 400 new, innovative food, beverage, home, pet and body care products that suit their lifestyles.
+Schildt took the pop-up market off the road during the coronavirus, but now that retail businesses are reopening, she decided to pick up the tour with the Austin store, an Instagram-friendly space where shoppers can find more than 400 new, innovative food, beverage, home, pet and body products that suit their lifestyles.

 Many of these products are from newer brands that don’t have national distribution, and there are a handful of Austin products on shelves and in the freezers, too, including Good Pop, Afia, Bearded Brothers, Fit Joy, Siete, Zubi’s, Clean Cause and Yellowbird hot sauce.